UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 :bangbang: **You need to press the Save button, otherwise your changes will be lost.**

-:information_source: The properties can come from the same `Node Type`, or any `Node Type` this `Node Type` depends on in a `Topology Template` (e.g., with a hostedOn relation).
+:information_source: The input parameters that the `Operation` receives can come from the same `Node Type`, or any `Node Type` this `Node Type` depends on in a `Topology Template` (e.g., with a hostedOn relation).
 Therefore, choose unique names for properties that should not be used generically (i.e. `qiskitVersion` instead of `version`).

+:information_source: The values `VMIP`, `ContainerIP` and `IP` are handled as the same property.
+Hence, if you use `IP` as an `Input Paramater` in an operation you will also get the correct value if a dependent component defines `VMIP` or `ContainerIP`.

 ### 5. Create the Connection Interface